TeamIngrid/ProjectMem/docs/guides/data_management.md

 When exporting, you have two options: export records only, or export records with file attachments.
 Let's first discuss how to export records:

 #### Export Records
-To export events, navigate to the dashboard and locate the desired item.
-Click on the item name.
+To export records, navigate to the dashboard and locate the desired category.
+Click on the category name.

 ![](../../assets/images/guides/import_export/category_records.png)